jmthackett/freeflow/README.md

 Solving this can't be done by playing the same game as those companies.
 Users can't coordinate well enough or invest deeply enough to produce a truly user friendly browser.
 So instead, Freeflow sets out to dispense with everything the user isn't looking for.

-Some of the techniques Freeflow uses piggyback on technology the ad companies demand.
-In particular, sitemaps and opengraph.
-These give us very easy to parse metadata that allows us to move from reader mode only on pages which present a single article, to displaying the entirety of the sitemap (or RSS feed) as the site's index.
-In this way, we can standardise navigation and discovery as well as content display.

 # Status